 Pinterest users can follow friends or topics like “Travel,” search for more specific subjects and create their own posts called “pins.”
 Then they save ideas for later by organizing posts on personalized boards.
 And there are a lot of them: more than 200 million Pinterest users have posted over 100 billion pins.

 Although Pinterest is a little bit different it can be a great place to promote your business’s online publications.
 In this article we’ll explain three opportunities for digital publishers on Pinterest and how you can take advantage of them.

-Don’t underestimate the power of pins to drive traffic: in 2017, Pinterest was the biggest social source of referrals after Facebook and has shown impressive growth heading into 2018.
+Don’t underestimate the power of pins to drive traffic: in 2017, Pinterest was the biggest social source of referrals after Facebook and has continued to show impressive growth.
 Creating pins that feature your publications is an easy way to help Pinterest users discover them.

 First set up a Pinterest profile, then get pinning!
 Since each pin on Pinterest has an image, a short description and a link, every post is a golden opportunity to bring more readers to your publication.
 Here’s an example from Wedding Vibes pinned to Calaméo’s page:

 You can create posts in Pinterest or pin a publication directly from Calaméo—it’s a breeze!
 First, go to your account’s Publications tab, select Share for the title you want to pin and click on the Pinterest icon.
 This will take you to Pinterest, where you’ll be able to choose an image for your pin and add a description.

 We recommend that digital publishers dedicate a board on their Pinterest profile to pinning every issue of their publication.
 This example shows how 95° Magazine encourages curious Pinterest users to browse its archives: